temporalio/documentation/docs/learn-glossary.md

 - A Query is inherently read only and cannot affect a workflow state.

-### Run ID
+### Run Id

-A Run ID is UUID that a Temporal service assigns to each Workflow run.
+A Run Id is UUID that a Temporal service assigns to each Workflow run.

-- If allowed by a configured policy, you might be able to re-execute a Workflow, after it has closed or failed, with the same [Workflow ID](#workflow-id).
+- If allowed by a configured policy, you might be able to re-execute a Workflow, after it has closed or failed, with the same [Workflow Id](#workflow-id).
 - Each such re-execution is called a run.
-Run ID is used to uniquely identify a run even if it shares a Workflow ID with others.
+Run Id is used to uniquely identify a run even if it shares a Workflow Id with others.

 ### Signal